ADVICE: Answer-Dependent Verbalized Confidence Estimation: Abstract

 \section{Abstract}

-Recent progress in large language models (LLMs) has enabled them to express their confidence in natural language, enhancing transparency and reliability.
-However, their confidence often exhibits overconfidence, the cause of which remains poorly understood.
-In this work, we conduct a detailed analysis of the dynamics underlying verbalized confidence and identify \textit{answer-independence} as a key factor, defined as the model’s failure to condition confidence on its own answer.
-To address this, we propose \textbf{ADVICE} (\textbf{A}nswer-\textbf{D}ependent \textbf{V}erbal\textbf{I}zed \textbf{C}onfidence \textbf{E}stimation), a fine-tuning framework that facilitates answer-grounded confidence estimation.
-Extensive experiments show that ADVICE substantially improves confidence calibration while preserving task performance.
-Further analyses confirm that ADVICE strengthens answer-groundedness, leading to more balanced and well-calibrated confidence distributions.
-Our findings shed light on the origin of overconfidence and establish a framework for more trustworthy confidence verbalization.
+Recent progress in large language models (LLMs) has enabled them to express their confidence in natural language, improving transparency and reliability.
+However, this expressiveness is often accompanied by systematic overconfidence, whose underlying causes remain poorly understood.
+In this work, we analyze the dynamics of verbalized confidence estimation and identify \textit{answer-independence}---the failure to condition confidence on the model’s own answer---as a primary driver of this behavior.
+To address this, we introduce \textbf{ADVICE} (\textbf{A}nswer-\textbf{D}ependent \textbf{V}erbal\textbf{I}zed \textbf{C}onfidence \textbf{E}stimation), a fine-tuning framework that promotes answer-grounded confidence estimation.
+Extensive experiments show that ADVICE substantially improves confidence calibration, while exhibiting strong generalization to unseen settings without degrading task performance.
+We further demonstrate that these gains stem from enhanced answer dependence, shedding light on the origins of overconfidence and enabling trustworthy confidence verbalization.